Mohit5Upadhyay/vscode-jamunDarkTheme/README.md

 ### Visual Studio Code

 1. Open the Extensions sidebar.
-2. Search for "Jamun Dark Theme."
+2. Search for " jamun Theme."
 3. Click on the Install button.